Here Are 9 New Jersey Swimming Holes That Will Make Your Summer Memorable

 swimming holes in NJ

 The best-known parks in the Garden State include Stokes State Forest, Wharton State Forest, and the Delaware Water Gap National Recreation Area.
-Each of these parks have tons to offer visitors, from scenic camping, to stunning hiking trails, and views that stretch for miles.
-Stokes State Forest is part of the New Jersey Highlands, while Wharton State Forest makes up a big percentage of New Jersey’s pinelands.
-In Wharton, you’ll enjoy sandy, easy trails and a huge variety of wildlife.
+Each of these parks has tons to offer visitors, from scenic camping, to stunning hiking trails, and views that stretch for miles.
+Stokes State Forest is part of the New Jersey Highlands, while Wharton State Forest makes up a big percentage of New Jersey's Pinelands.
+In Wharton, you'll enjoy sandy, easy trails and a huge variety of wildlife.
 The Delaware Water Gap area offers easy access to the AT, glacial lakes, and sky-high vistas.